Sava Sekulić: Exhibitions and awards

 He participated in independent and group shows in the country (Belgrade, Aranđelovac, Jagodina, Niš, Novi Sad) as well as abroad in significant international exhibitions in: Munich, Paris, Cologne, etc.

 He received many prominent international awards.
 For his works he was awarded posthumously at the Fifth World Triennial of Naïve and Marginal Art IN SITA in Bratislava, 2000, etc.).
-His most significant works are preserved in the collections of Museum of Naïve and Marginal Art - MNMA, Jagodina, Serbia and in Galerie Charlotte Zander, Bönningheim, Germany.
+His most significant works are preserved in the collections of Museum of Naïve and Marginal Art - MNMA, Jagodina, Serbia and in the Zander Collection, Cologne, Germany.